 Step 3.
 Adjust the compute power

 3.1.
-In the Cloud Computer Profile section of the Jupyter Cloud Environment form, choose the specification of your primary machine.
-See the example below.
+In the Cloud Compute Profile section of the form, choose the specification of your primary machine.

 - CPUs: 8